 An infused cannabis butter or oil will alter the taste of the food it's added to, so consider the strain — the dominant terpenes, such as lemony limonene or piney pinene, should complement the other ingredients.
 When using a pre-made oil product, choose one mixed with medium-chain triglyceride (MCT) oil, the most neutral in flavour.

 Other safety considerations when cooking with cannabis:

-- Watch your temps: High temperatures will destroy the cannabinoids and low ones will fail to activate the THC.
+- Watch your temps: High temperatures will destroy the cannabinoids, and low ones will fail to activate the THC.

-- Divide your food into even portions so the serving is consistent: Use a ruler to cut brownies or a measuring cup to scoop muffin batter.
+- Divide your food into even portions, so the serving is consistent: Use a ruler to cut brownies or a measuring cup to scoop muffin batter.

-Ensure you handle, prepare and store all food products safely.
+- As with any food you prepare, ensure you handle, prepare and store all food products safely.
 For more info, check out the tips from the Ontario Ministry of Health.